High-performing students from four UC campuses will spend eight weeks gaining hands-on, real-world experience in high-demand tech fields this summer.

 CITRIS-seeded project helps Bay Area prepare for major wildfires

-Since 2022, a team of CITRIS-affiliated researchers has been creating highly detailed models of emergency response infrastructure in two Bay Area communities.
+Since 2022, a team of researchers affiliated with CITRIS and the Banatao Institute has been creating highly detailed models of emergency response infrastructure in two Bay Area communities.

 Bayen and Handy receive honorary degrees